You came to an art supplies store and you are captivated by the variety of colors, tubes, and tools.

 Bottom line – Is Watercolor Better Than Acrylic?

 Ultimately, I see watercolor and acrylics as two different mediums giving beautiful but very different results.
+And I love both!
+Depending on the mood…

-If you love flowers, making light, full of air illustrations or landscapes, if you like pastel colors – your choice would be watercolor.
+If you love flowers, making light, full-of-air illustrations or landscapes, if you like pastel colors – your choice would be watercolor.

 Of course, both of them can be used in such a variety of techniques that you sometimes will never guess it was watercolor or acrylics, I’m just sharing my personal perspective and impression when I was a beginner.
-It will ultimately come down your personal painting style.
+It will ultimately come down to your personal painting style.

 No matter what you choose, give it all your heart and enjoy painting!
+Do you have any questions?
+Let me know in the comments!